kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ```

-The file structure aims to be flat, cohesive, and as linear to navigate as possible.
-Each 'component' is self-contained; it contains all the constituent files(html|css|js).
+The file structure always aims to be flat, cohesive, and as linear to navigate as possible.
+Each 'component' is self-contained within a folder with all its constituent files(html|css|js).
 For example, in a 'Login' route folder:

 ```
 - client